SalesLoft/SupportEngineer-offline-exercise/README.md

 - A user can add companies to SalesLoft.
 - A person can belong to a Salesloft user.
 - People can belong to a company.
 - A team or user can create a cadence.
 What's a cadence?
-A cadence is a sequence of "steps" such as a phone call step and an email step that a team can use structure customer contact.
+A cadence is a sequence of "steps" such as a phone call step and an email step that a team can use to structure customer contact.
-- In other words, a cadence can include people, phone calls, and email steps.
+- In other words, a cadence can include people, phone call steps, and email steps.
 - A user can pick the day a step will run.
 - An email step can be run manually or automatically at a certain time.
 Automatic emails steps mean that if a person is on that step they will receive the email without the user having to hit send.

 TODO: Based on this information, draw an Entity Relationship Diagram [ERD](https://www.lucidchart.com/pages/er-diagrams) representing the relationships between our data in the SalesLoft app.
 Please note down your design choices.
 Your ERD can be designed using any tool you prefer. https://www.draw.io/ is a free and useful tool.
 Paper and pencil and a picture of your ERD sketch works as well!
+Please document any assumptions or outstanding questions you have.

 ### 2. The SQL Hunt! (~1.5 hours)